s0ders/akira.sh/content/posts/channel-patterns.md

 case v <- ch2:
     // ...
 default:
-    fmt.Println("Neither channel 1 or 2 were ready, moving on...")
+    fmt.Println("Neither channel 1 or 2 were ready, moving on.")
 }
 ```